B10Serveis/odoo-B10/product_margin_classification/readme/DESCRIPTION.rst

 .. image:: ../static/description/margin_classification_form.png

-User can so see easily products with incorrect margins in the tree views, and in the menu:
+User can so see easily products with incorrect margins in the tree view, and in the menu:

 .. image:: ../static/description/margin_classification_tree.png